Satisfaction Guarantees: The 7 Types & Real World Examples

 Good first impressions can be paramount for customer retention and loyalty.
 By offering a first-purchase guarantee, you can ensure you’re making a great one.

-Turn the fence-sitters into lifetime customers by giving them the option of a return, refund, or even getting another product for free.
+Turn the fence-sitters into lifetime customers by giving them the option of a return, refund, or even getting another product for free and increase eCommerce customer retention.
 The first-purchase guarantee eases the minds of your customers and reduces their uncertainties to ensure a great customer experience.

 Money-back guarantee example from Feetures